TUI (LON:TUI) Stock Price Crosses Below 50 Day Moving Average of $396.08

 Several brokerages have weighed in on TUI.
-UBS Group set a GBX 170 ($2.22) price objective on TUI and gave the company a “sell” rating in a research report on Wednesday, February 24th.
-Jefferies Financial Group reiterated a “sell” rating on shares of TUI in a report on Tuesday, February 9th.
-Berenberg Bank reissued a “sell” rating on shares of TUI in a research report on Thursday, April 1st.
-Finally, Barclays restated an “equal weight” rating on shares of TUI in a research report on Thursday, April 15th.
+Berenberg Bank reiterated a “sell” rating on shares of TUI in a research report on Thursday, April 1st.
+UBS Group set a GBX 170 ($2.22) target price on shares of TUI and gave the stock a “sell” rating in a report on Wednesday, February 24th.
+Jefferies Financial Group restated a “sell” rating on shares of TUI in a report on Tuesday, February 9th.
+Finally, Barclays reaffirmed an “equal weight” rating on shares of TUI in a research report on Thursday, April 15th.
 Five analysts have rated the stock with a sell rating and one has assigned a hold rating to the stock.
 The stock has a consensus rating of “Sell” and an average target price of GBX 211.25 ($2.76).

 TUI AG, together with its subsidiaries, provides tourism services worldwide.
 It operates hotels and resorts under the Robinson, Riu, TUI Blue, Blue Diamond, and TUI Magic Life brands.
 The company is also involved in the tour operation and airlines businesses.
 In addition, it operates cruise liners.
 The company operates a fleet of 1,600 travel agencies and online portals; 5 airlines with approximately 150 aircrafts; and 17 cruise liners, as well as approximately 400 hotels.